 There is also schwannomatosis, which consists of multiple schwannomas without the concomitant involvement of cranial nerve VIII.

 Schwannomas are benign encapsulated neoplasms of Schwann cells (WHO grade I).
-They arise eccentrically from their parent nerve, with the nerve fibres splayed along their surface (as distinct to neurofibromas which arise within the nerve).
+They arise eccentrically from their parent nerve, with the nerve fibers splayed along their surface (as distinct to neurofibromas which arise within the nerve).

 Conventional schwannomas are composed of spindle cells which demonstrate two growth patterns: Antoni type A and Antoni type B 7,8.